BlankParenthesis/PxlsNetworking/core.md

 To receive the events defined here, the list should contain the value `core`.
 ### Server packets
 These packets are sent by the server to inform the client of something.
-They should be sent as UTF-8 encoded JSON text.
+They should be sent as UTF-8 encoded JSON text or as a [permessage-deflate](https://www.rfc-editor.org/rfc/rfc7692) representation of that if supported.
 #### BoardUpdate
 The board has changed.
 ```typescript